TinTin++ Mud Client

 • If you want to edit main.tin directly you can do so by opening the file with wordpad (don't use notepad) in the WinTin++ directory.
 You can configure Windows to automatically open .tin files with Wordpad.

-This would make you connect to that address (which is a made up address).
+This will make wintin connect to that address (which is a made up address).
 It sets the session name to 'bla' and also passses along the name and password of your character, assuming that's what your mud asks for first.

-• To save the event once again enter: #write main.tin, if you later change your mind and don't want to auto-connect type: #unevent PROGRAM START, and #write main.tin to save the changes.
+• To save the event once again enter: #write main.tin, if you later change your mind and don't want to auto-connect to your mud type: #unevent PROGRAM START, and #write main.tin to save the changes.

 Input bar

 A useful thing to have is an input bar.
-You can create one on WinTin++ by using: #split.
+You can create one in wintin by using: #split.
 See #help split for more information.
 This will prevent the prompt from overwriting what you are typing.

 If you are using the Windows Console (for example because you use a screen reader) keep in mind you need to use #split 1 1 because of a bug in the Windows console.